lightmanLP/Easy-Swap/README.md

 [Plugin Configurator](https://thunderstore.io/c/ultrakill/p/EternalsTeam/PluginConfigurator/) is required for this mod to work

-If there are any issues dm me on discord (the_realcat)
+If there are any issues, then theres no any